 Chocolate and coffee have a lot in common: they’re both made with beans that are roasted and ground.
 No wonder they taste so good together!
 But you may wonder: when it comes to caffeine in chocolate vs coffee, which one has more?

-We’re taking a close look at coffee and chocolate to help you keep an eye on your caffeine intake!
+We’re taking a close look at caffeine in coffee vs chocolate to help you keep an eye on your intake!
 Should you drink a cup of hot chocolate or brew a pot of coffee?
 Here’s what you need to know:

 Where does the caffeine come from?